-After hundreds of millions of years being largely restricted to the oceans, terrestrial ecosystems were well-established by the beginning of the Carboniferous Period.
+After hundreds of millions of years being largely restricted to the oceans.
 Primeval forests were rapidly crawling further inland, pumping oxygen into the air through photosynthesis.

-Despite the mass extinction of marine life towards the end of the Devonian, the period that preceded the Carboniferous, terrestrial ecosystems were booming.
-The first amphibians evolved from fish, insects formed from arthropods, and the first primitive trees formed the basis of land-based biomes.
+Despite the mass extinction of marine life towards the end of the Devonian.
+The first amphibians evolved from fish, insects formed from arthropods, and the first primitive trees formed.

-The Carboniferous period saw the highest oxygen levels ever known, the largest insects and arachnids and climate change on truly unprecedented levels.
-It’s a time known for its incredibly volatile nature, where pretty much everything that lived was vying for dominance in a lush rainforest world.
+The Carboniferous period saw the highest oxygen levels ever known, the largest insects and arachnids and climate change on truly unprecedented levels all vying for dominance in a lush rainforest world.

 Highlights of the Carboniferous

 - Highest ever oxygen levels

 - Climate change leads to rainforest collapse

 Vast Swamp Forests Span a Tropical World

 Sharks were now the apex predators of the vast Panthalassic Ocean.
 Among these were the stethacanthids.

 As life recovered in the Early Carboniferous oceans, vast swathes of swamp forest colonised freshwater regions.
 Creating lush rainforests across equatorial regions and far beyond.
 Swampy rainforests covered millions of square miles of land.
 Their rapid and unhindered evolution continued to pump vast amounts of oxygen into the air.